alfredohernandezinostroza/MetaSpread/paper.md

 # Outlook

-While the model originating from our program [@franssen2019] is simpler than later models developed for cancer invasion [@franssen2021novel,macnamara2020computational,chaplain2020multiscale], we believe the simple framework enables already deep study of the basic population dynamic processes involved in early tumor dynamics and metastatic growth, and engagement with interesting and important biology (reviewed in [@franssen2019].
+While the model originating from our program [@franssen2019] is simpler than later models developed for cancer invasion [@franssen2021novel;@macnamara2020computational;@chaplain2020multiscale], we believe the simple framework enables already deep study of the basic population dynamic processes involved in early tumor dynamics and metastatic growth, and engagement with interesting and important biology (reviewed in [@franssen2019].
 A sufficient but not too hard level of complexity makes it a perfect tool for interaction by non-specialists in the mathematical field, medical doctors and for researchers willing to explore hypotheses with it, perform simulations or extract from it pedagogical value for students and the wider public.
 There are several directions for extensions of the algorithm and simulation package.
 These include improving the computational efficiency and speed of the simulation, which now requires about 24 hours for 28.000 time steps, corresponding to about 12 days.
 Another venue for extension could be including interaction with the immune system, developing explicitly the interaction of the cancer cells with healthy cells, implementing the effect of treatment, for example adaptive therapies [@west2023survey], mutations and EMT transition.
 Regarding the metastatic spread, a novelty would be to consider different parameters in different grids, allowing for differential suitability for growth and colonization by arriving cancer cells, which in the current formulation is captured only by the biases in arrival probabilities [@newton2015spatiotemporal].
 On the computational side the main challenge relies on making the code flexible for parallel computing so that both the spatial and temporal resolution can be increased, and the scope of the phenomena investigated can be expanded, including cell-level heterogeneity.
 Finally, an interesting improvement would be the addition of an interactive interface that allows for better visualization of the tumor at different time steps, allowing for zooming in and out, changing the color of the cells, and more.

-- Computational challenges (interface with a webpage, etc.).

-- Microbes playing an important role in cancer prognosis and development.

-- EMT TME transformation

-- Evolution or mutations of cells

-- Immune system

-- Healthy tissue cells

-- Interaction with drugs

 # Supporting information